harveyongh/book-collector/README.md

 * After you make changes to the library, make sure to save the library.
 The program does not currently autosave.
 * When prompted with entry format (e.g. Last, First), be sure to follow that format including spaces.

+## Requirements
+- git
+- g++ (or another compiler)
+- cmake
+- ncurses-devel (or your distro's equivalent)

 ## Building
 To build this project locally on linux, I have included the necessary CMakeLists.txt file that handles most tasks for you.
-The only things required are Git, a C++ compiler like G++ and its libraries, and Cmake.
+The only things required are Git, a C++ compiler like G++ and its libraries, CMake, and the Ncurses library.
+Using the -DTESTING=True flag will also build the testing files.

 ``` sh
 git clone https://github.com/harveyongh/book-collector.git